fondemen/n-orm/sample/README.txt

 To test the project using the simple (naive) memory store: mvn test -f example-memory-pom.xml
+To test the project using the MongoDB store (mongod should be started on localhost): mvn test -f example-mongo-pom.xml
 To test the project using the jedis-based redis store (redis-server should be started on localhost): mvn test -f example-memory-pom.xml